junxit/us-congress-bills-110/metadata.md

 - 2008-05-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 25 (Roll no. 307). (text: CR H3702)
 - 2008-05-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 25 (Roll no. 307).(text: CR H3702)
 - 2008-05-13 — Referred to the Subcommittee on Energy and Air Quality.
+- 2008-05-14 — Cleared for White House.
+- 2008-05-14 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S4202)
+- 2008-05-14 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S4202)
+- 2008-05-15 — Message on Senate action sent to the House.